Gabby Chaves

-Gabriel "Gabby" Chaves (born 7 July 1993) is a Colombian-American racing driver, currently competing in the WeatherTech SportsCar Championship and the Michelin Pilot Challenge.
+Gabriel Chaves (born 7 July 1993) is a Colombian-American racing driver, currently competing in the WeatherTech SportsCar Championship and the Michelin Pilot Challenge.
 He raced in the IndyCar Series and is the 2014 Indy Lights Champion.

 Racing career

 Early career

 After winning several karting titles, Chaves began racing cars in 2007 in Skip Barber series in the United States.
-In 2008 he made his pro debut in Formula BMW Americas and finished 4th in Formula BMW Pacific and finished 14th in the Formula BMW World Finals.
-In 2009 he competed in a full season of Formula BMW Americas for Eurointernational and won the title, capturing 5 wins and 3 poles.
+In 2008 he made his pro debut in Formula BMW Americas and finished 4th in Formula BMW Pacific and finished fourteenth in the Formula BMW World Finals.
+In 2009, he competed in a full season of Formula BMW Americas for Eurointernational and won the title, capturing five wins and three poles.

 Chaves brought his career to Europe in 2010, where he raced in the Italian Formula Three Championship with Eurointernational.
-He finished 10th in points and captured rookie of the year honors.
+He finished tenth in points and captured rookie of the year honors.
 In 2011 he signed to race with the Addax Team in the GP3 Series.
-Chaves finished 19th in points with a best finish of fourth at the Valencia Street Circuit.
+Chaves finished nineteenth in points with a best finish of fourth at the Valencia Street Circuit.